MidnightDreamerX17/skill20/Traits.md

 **Cannot Shed Blood** - The character is not allowed to do any puncture or slashing damage.
 The character must start with both Melee Fighting and Ranged Fighting skills in order to have this disadvantage.

+**Claustrophobia** - The character is afraid of enclosed spaces and narrow hallways, and has a penalty of -2 to all checks while in such a place.

 **Compulsive Lying Disorder** - The character must make an Intelligence or Wisdom check at difficulty 30 in order to speak one true sentence.

 **Critical Weakness (specific)** - The character takes double damage from one element or damage type.

 **Defiler** - When the character uses magic, the energy is taken from the surrounding nature and wildlife.
 This is extremely obvious to anyone who has magic sight, and may even attract the wrath of other planes.
 The character must start with the ability to memorize and cast 1st-circle spells in order to be a Defiler.

-**Dependent** - The character has a non-adventurer dependent.
-If this person is killed, then the character must cease adventuring immediately for the rest of their lives and all future incarnations.

-**Enemy God** - The enemy god will give a bonus of +2 to its servants to all rolls against the character.
+**Enemy God** - The enemy god will give a bonus of +2 to its servants, for all d20 rolls against the character.

 **Hoarder** - The character cannot sell anything, and cannot trade or give to anyone who will just sell it later.
 The character must make an Intelligence or Wisdom check at difficulty 30 in order to throw away or sell something.